 Operating from an office home base, internal sales representatives maintain accounts to ensure existing clients are satisfied with the company’s products and services.
 If a client has to place an order or report an unresolved issue, the sales representative is the contact person.
 Internal sales reps may be asked to upsell customers with new or expanded product lines.

 How do you know that your marketing efforts are producing a return on investment (ROI), or that even the right people are watching?
 Information related to the information on the pages, how users got to your content, how long they stayed, and other customer metrics can help you to set standards and discover optimization opportunities, but the role that handles these data is a bit more complicated than the two above.
-It is one of the entry level job titles in marketing with much prospect.
+It is one of the entry-level job titles in marketing with many prospects.

 Here are three great titles for more of your analytics marketers: